-- Any further instances of bullying will be dealt with directly by the Principal and may result in the parents being required to find alternative arrangements for the education of their child, possibly at short notice, in accordance with the school's published Terms & Conditions. - In such cases, the Principal will inform Orbital Education and discuss options with the Regional Head of Schools. - The Principal will notify the parents/guardians of the sanctions by letter.
+- Any further instances of bullying will be dealt with directly by the Executive Principal and may result in the parents being required to find alternative arrangements for the education of their child, in accordance with the school's published Terms & Conditions. - In such cases, the Executive Principal will inform Orbital Education and discuss options with the Regional Head of Schools. - The Executive Principal will notify the parents/guardians of the sanctions by letter/email.